what to pack to study abroad in london

 • 3.
 What are good day trips to take in England?

-Depending on where you study abroad some places will be closer than others.
-Great day trips are to Stonehenge, Oxford, Manchester, Hampton Court, and much more.
+Depending on where you study abroad, some places will be closer than others.
+Great day trips are to Stonehenge, Oxford, Manchester, Hampton Court, and many more.
 Check out the bus and train schedules and plan accordingly.

 • 4.
 Is daily life expensive in London/England?